scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 - An error is thrown if no boxes match a definition.

-Tx Builder is more verbose than, for example, Scala.
-As an example, the Scala code `c = a + b` must be written in Tx Builder as
-`{"name":"c", "first":"a", "op":"Add", "second":"b"}`.
+JDE is more verbose than, for example, Scala.
+As an example, the Scala code `c = a + b` must be written in JDE as `{"name":"c", "first":"a", "op":"Add", "second":"b"}`.
-That said, the only thing needed to use Tx Builder is the ability to write Json (and possibly use a pen and paper).
+That said, the only thing needed to use JDE is the ability to write Json (and possibly use a pen and paper).

 #### Protocol

-The highest level of abstraction in Tx Builder is a [**Protocol**](compiler/model/package.scala#L13-L30).
+The highest level of abstraction in JDE is a [**Protocol**](compiler/model/package.scala#L13-L30).
 A **Protocol** is made up of the following items:
 - Optional sequence of `Constant` declarations, using which we can encode arbitrary values into the script.
 - Optional sequence of box definitions, `auxInputs`.